qossayrida/birzeit-lab-scheduler/README.md

 });
 ```

-### Proxy Endpoint
+### Legacy Proxy Endpoint (Optional)

 The proxy bypasses CORS when fetching from Ritaj.
-Deploy options:
+It is not required when using HTML uploads, but deployment steps are kept here if you decide to restore network fetching:

 **Cloudflare Workers**:
 ```bash